ArrowWebSolutions/js-running-total/README.md

 Running Total
 ================

-Keeps a running total in JavaScript.
-Includes various calculations, formatters and filters.
+A small library to keep a running total in JavaScript.
+Includes various calculations and formatters.

-* Please note this project is in it's infancy, and the documentation is not up to scratch at the minute.
-Please feel free to play around however. :)*

-## Usage
+## Basic Usage
+First create your cells, you then create a formula that will use a calculation function and save the result in a target cell.

+The forumula automatically listens for changes to any of the cells and updates the target cell with the new result of the calculation.

 	var A1 = new Cell(100);
 	var A2 = new Cell(200);